gitmehedi/kubernetes/kubernetes/README.md

 ## Chapter 3: Cluster (11%)
    ### Cluster Upgrade Process
-   kubeadm allows to upgrade cluster components in the proper order from one version at a time.
+   kubeadm allows to upgrade cluster components in proper order from one version at a time.
    ```textmate
     -- Allows 1 version at a time
     => 1.12.0 to 1.13.0